 Administrative costs are recorded in the general fund as indirect costs in CAPCOG's accounting system and allocated to elements of the special revenue funds based upon a calculated indirect cost rate.
 Indirect costs are defined as "costs (a) incurred for a common or joint purpose benefiting more than one cost objective, and (b) not readily assignable to the cost objective specifically benefited, without effort disproportionate to the results achieved."
 CAPCOG's indirect cost rate is based upon prior cost experience, documented by a cost allocation plan, and is submitted to a cognizant federal agency in accordance with the provisions of OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (codified in 2 CFR Part 200).
-CAPCOG used a negotiated indirect cost rate of 13.35 percent issued in September 2021 for the fiscal year beginning October 1, 2022 and ending September 30, 2023.
-Negotiations with the United States Department of Interior for the fiscal year 2023 indirect cost rate were finalized on January 2023.
-For the first quarter of the fiscal year, CAPCOG used an indirect cost rate of 13.35.
-The indirect cost rate used for the remainder of the fiscal year 2023 was 24.46 percent and was applied to direct salaries and wages.
+CAPCOG used a negotiated indirect cost rate of 25.16 percent issued in August 2023 for the fiscal year beginning October 1, 2023 and ending September 30, 2024.
+Negotiations with the United States Department of Interior for the fiscal year 2024 indirect cost rate were finalized on August 2023.